Memory Management

 Project memory

-You can pull any file into context on demand using the @ prefix directly in your prompt.
+Pull any file into context on demand using the @ prefix in your prompt.
 The file contents are inserted as additional context for that session — no permanent change to CLAUDE.md needed.

-memory/ folder in your home directory with Markdown files for recurring patterns you use across projects.
-Reference them with @~/memory/stripe.md whenever you need them.How All Three Levels Stack
+memory/ folder in your home directory with Markdown files for recurring patterns.
+Reference them with @~/memory/stripe.md whenever you need them.How all three levels stack

 When you open a project and send a message, Claude Code builds its context in this order.
 Each layer adds to the previous one — they do not override each other.